 This is the most common type.
 It’s the sort you normally see sold in camera stores and at trade shows, sometimes in sets of three or four, and often at bargain prices.
 It’s ideal if you’re on a budget or just want to try close-up photography without spending much money.

 Single element lenses may be cheap but the trade-off for that is image quality.
 Single element lenses suffer from poor edge sharpness and chromatic aberrations.
-They can’t touch the quality of multi-element close-up lenses, or images taken with extension tubes or macro lenses.
+They can’t touch the quality of close-up lenses made of two or more elements, or images taken with extension tubes or macro lenses.

 This means that single-element lenses are more of a fun item than anything else.
 They let you play around with close-up or macro photography without having to buy more expensive equipment.